 - Counsellors, health advisers and chaplains support the health and well-being of students by listening to them and helping them with issues and concerns such as depression, anxiety and illness, and by providing pastoral and spiritual care.

-- Disability advisers, dyslexia coordinators and dyslexia support tutorssupport the University’s commitment to inclusion and equality.
+- Disability advisers, dyslexia coordinators and specialist tutors support the University’s commitment to inclusion and equality.
 They aim to remove the barriers that students may face, and support them to work as independently as possible.

 Support is also available for students who are care leavers and have been in local authority care for three months or more.
 Student Services works in conjunction with colleagues responsible for academic support as well as with the student welfare mentors at halls of residence.